johnxu21/emse2021/README.md

 * Unique Commits for variant1 and variant2.

 ## How to run
-Import the project into any of your favorite editors.
-The code uses the following libraries: **json-simple-1.1.jar**, **joda-time-2.0.jar**.
+* Import the project into any of your favorite editors.
+* The code uses the following libraries: **json-simple-1.1.jar**, **joda-time-2.0.jar**.
 The libraries should be included in the build path of the project.
-The main project can be found in in the file **pr/IntegratedCommits.java**.
+* The main project can be found in in the file **pr/IntegratedCommits.java**.
+* You need to put your GitHub token in the file **util/Constants.java**.
+Here is a site to guide you in generation a [GitHub token]( https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token).
+If you are running a commit heavy project, you might want to use more than one token otherwise the execution of the project with encounter a **GitHub rate limit** exception.
+Borrow a token from a friend. **The project will not run without a GitHub token(s)**

-### Example Outputs
+## Example Outputs
 **variant1 = opendatakit/collect**

 **variant2 = grzesiek2010/collect**